 “For example, you can check to see where the engagement score on your Christmas campaign stands when compared to the score of competition’s Christmas campaign.
 While that benchmarking is very specific, you could also benchmark average overall industry engagement score to understand how your content is performing in comparison.”

-From the chart above you see that Carnival Cruise Line is engaging better than the average hospitality brand in North America.
+From the chart above you see that Holland America Line is engaging better than the average hospitality brand in North America.

-However, in summer related conversation, Royal Caribbean International is engaging better than Carnival Cruise Line.
-If “summer” is a topic the brand is trying to perform better on, they will be able to go in and see the posts of Royal Caribbean and dissect to understand why they are performing better.
+However, in summer related conversation, Celebrity Cruises is engaging better than Holland America Line.
+If “summer” is a topic the brand is trying to perform better on, they will be able to go in and see the posts of Celebrity Cruises and dissect to understand why they are performing better.

 Like you’ve seen in the examples above, social media benchmarks can be customized according to geography, industry, brand or even to the a topic level detail.